-- Stage 1: The wound looks red and feels warm, and the person may experience pain, itching and burning
+- The wound looks red and feels warm, and the person may experience pain, itching, and burning.

-- Stage 2: Open sores, scrapes and blisters develop, the area around the wound may be discolored, and the patient complains of significant pain
+- Open sores, scrapes, and blisters develop, the area around the wound may be discolored, and the patient complains of significant pain.

-- Stage 3: Damage below the skin is occurring, and the area around and under the wound appears to have a crater-like appearance
+- Damage below the skin is occurring, and the area around and under the wound appears to have a crater-like appearance.

-- Stage 4: The wound looks severe and becomes larger, the damage can extend to muscles, tendons and bones and infection is a significant risk
+- The wound looks severe and becomes more prominent, the damage can extend to muscles, tendons, and bones, and infection is a significant risk.

-To prevent bedsores from happening, the nursing staff must turn patients at least every two hours and clean affected areas.
-Patients sitting in wheelchairs must be repositioned every 15 minutes, and staff members should provide soft padding to reduce pressure.
-Staff must also keep the affected area clean and dry and make sure the patient’s nutritional needs are being met.
+The nursing staff must turn patients at least every two hours to prevent bedsores from happening and clean affected areas.
+Patients sitting in wheelchairs must be repositioned every 15 minutes Staff members should provide soft padding to reduce pressure.
+Staff must also keep the affected area clean and dry.
+They must also ensure they meet the patient’s nutritional needs.

 Many companies that own nursing homes are more interested in profits than making sure patients receive adequate care.
-If you or a loved one develops bedsores that are left untreated, an experienced attorney can help you take action to hold these companies and their personnel responsible.
+If you or a loved one develops bedsores that are left untreated, an experienced San Antonio bedsore injury attorney can help you take action to hold these companies and their personnel responsible.